girip11/typescript_learning/programming_typescript_boris_cherny/4_functions.md

 add(1, 2) // normal invocation
 add.apply(null, [1, 2]) // apply spreads the args to add function
 add.call(null, 1, 2) // applies the args in order
-add.bing(null, 1, 2)() // bind returns a function with fixed arguments that can be called
+add.bind(null, 1, 2)() // bind returns a function with fixed arguments that can be called
 ```

 - `apply` accepts an array and spreads the array to the function as arguments.